PARADISE OF SWEET WINES!

 CHÂTEAU LAMOTHE GUIGNARD 91p

-Petrol flavours, apricot and pineapple on the nose, delicious fruit sweetness on the palate, fine structure and fine elegance.
+Petrol flavours, apricot and pineapple on the nose, delicious fruit sweetness on the palate, fine structure and elegance.
 Well-knitted, harmonious, delicate and tasty.
 One of the best wines I've ever tasted from this property.
 Will keep for 10-15 years.

 CHÂTEAU COUTET 90p